Gdarthsid/QuITO-Version-1/README.md

 ### Step II (using QuITO): running the pre-loaded examples and adding your own problem

-You can run the pre-loaded examples and formulate your own problem and consequently solve it employing QuITO very easily.
-There are two ways to acheive that:
+You can run the pre-loaded examples, formulate your own problems, and then solve it by employing QuITO easily.
+There are two ways to achieve that:

 #### (a) Run the main.m file: